yleeyilin/tp/docs/DeveloperGuide.md

 **MSS**:

 1. User requests to undo previous command.
-2. PoochPlanner retrieves previous record of address book.
+2. PoochPlanner retrieves previous record of PoochPlanner data.

     Use case ends.

 **Extensions**:

 * 1a.
-PoochPlanner detects no previous state of address book.
+PoochPlanner detects no previous state of PoochPlanner.

     * 1a1.
 PoochPlanner displays the error message.
     * Use case ends.